Religious studies: Academic disciplines within religious studies

 There is some amount of overlap between subcategories of religious studies and the discipline itself.
 Religious studies seeks to study religious phenomena as a whole, rather than be limited to the approaches of its subcategories.

 Anthropology of religion

 The anthropology of religion is principally concerned with the common basic human needs that religion fulfills.
 The cultural anthropology of religion is principally concerned with the cultural aspects of religion.
 Of primary concern to the cultural anthropologist of religions are rituals, beliefs, religious art, and practices of piety.

 Economics of religion

 Gallup surveys have found that the world's poorest countries may be the most religious.
 Of those countries with average per-capita incomes under $2000, 95% reported that religion played an important role in their daily lives.
-This is contrasted by the average of 47% from the richest countries, with incomes over $25000 (with the United States breaking the trend by reporting at 65%).
+This is contrasted by the average of 47% from the richest countries, with incomes over $25,000 (with the United States breaking the trend by reporting at 65%).

 Social scientists have suggested that religion plays a functional role (helping people cope) in poorer nations.

-The New York Times offers a graphic illustrating the correlation (not necessarily causation) between religion and poverty.